rubensa/Mattermost-LDAP/README.md

 ## Module Description

 This module provides an Oauth2 server designed for php, a LDAP connector for PHP and some files for automatic configuration.
 Once installed and configured with Mattermost, the module allows LDAP authentication by replacing Gitlab SSO.
 This module allows many configuration settings to try to comply with your settings and configuration.
-Mattermost-LDAP can be used with MySQL or PostgreSQL database on many operating systems.
+Mattermost-LDAP can be used with PostgreSQL database on many operating systems.
 See Limitation section for more information.

 ## Setup
 ### Requirements